 It depends.

 A) If the continuation of employment of the superannuated employee is on the basis of a fresh contract of service, the liability to pay gratuity for that service extends.
-In other words, if the employee is continued without retirement on the date of superannuation, he should be paid gratuity later including the extended period of service.
-If the fresh tenure is after settlement of the gratuity pertaining to the original spell, gratuity should be payable later subject to the parameter for minimum qualifying service.
+In other words, if the employee is continued without retirement on the date of superannuation, they should be paid gratuity later, including the extended period of service.
+If the fresh tenure is after the settlement of the gratuity pertaining to the original spell, gratuity should be payable later subject to the parameter for minimum qualifying service.

 B) If the service post formal superannuation is based on a "contract for service," no gratuity shall be payable irrespective of its duration.